 Target species weights were primarily assigned based on economic importance or, potentially, other considerations (e.g., secondary target species, such as sharks, might have more importance in some fisheries than in others).
-Higher weights were given to those target species whose catches were to be maximized; similarly, larger weights were assigned to bycatch species whose catch we most sought to minimize.
-Analyses without the weighting process are presented in SI Appendix as a sensitivity examination (SI Appendix, Figs. S13-S17).
+Higher weights were given to those target species whose catches were to be maximized; similarly, larger weights were assigned to bycatch species whose catche were to be maximized; similarly, larger weights were assigned to bycatch species whose and to maximize to minimize.
+Analyses without the weighting process are presented in SI Appendix, as a sensitivity examination (SI Appendix, Figs. S13-S17).